KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/setup.md

 ![Screenshot of main code listing](/fig/howto-use-R-for-dataanalysis-1.png)

-Once you land on CRAN Mirrors,please choose a location that is close to you, then you will be end up on The Comprehensive R Archive Network (CRAN) page.
+Once you land on [CRAN Mirrors] https://mirror.rcg.sfu.ca/mirror/CRAN/, choose a location that is close to you, then you will be end up on The Comprehensive R Archive Network (CRAN) page.
 Here you can choose your operating system, then download and install it by following its installation procedures.

 ![Screenshot of main code listing](/fig/howto-use-R-for-dataanalysis-2.png)